-- HTTPS with IP-based Surrogates and Transparent Requests - Different Client "Hello" Behavior for Custom and Default Categories
+- HTTPS with IP-based Surrogates and Transparent Requests, on page 477 - Different Client "Hello" Behavior for Custom and Default Categories, on page 477

 HTTPS with IP-based Surrogates and Transparent Requests

 If the HTTPS request comes from a client that does not have authentication information available from an earlier HTTP request, AsyncOS either fails the HTTPS request or decrypts the HTTPS request in order to authenticate the user, depending on how you configure the HTTPS Proxy.
 Use the HTTPS Transparent Request setting on the Security Services > HTTPS Proxy page to define this behavior.
 Refer to the Enabling HTTPS Proxy section in Decryption Policies chapter.